isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2021-12-15-post-Looking Back on a Landmark Year for Precision Medicine.md

 </p>
 </li>
 </ol>
-<p>Despite its small size, Singapore is home to around&nbsp;<a href="/thought-leader-feature-prof-john-chambers/" rel="noopener noreferrer nofollow" target="_blank">80 percent of Asia’s genetic diversity</a>&nbsp;thanks
+<p>Despite its small size, Singapore is home to around&nbsp;<a href="/thought-leader-feature-prof-john-chambers/" rel="noopener noreferrer nofollow" target="_self">80 percent of Asia’s genetic diversity</a>&nbsp;thanks
 to the three ethnic groups—Chinese, Malay and Indian—on its sunny shores.
 With Asian populations historically underrepresented in genomic databases, the ethnically diverse city-state is well-poised to drive advances in genomics research and precision medicine.</p>
-<p>Singapore has laid out a 10-year plan called the <a href="/singapore-launches-next-phase-of-national-precision-medicine/" rel="noopener noreferrer nofollow" target="_blank">National Precision Medicine (NPM) Strategy</a> .
+<p>Singapore has laid out a 10-year plan called the <a href="/singapore-launches-next-phase-of-national-precision-medicine/" rel="noopener noreferrer nofollow" target="_self">National Precision Medicine (NPM) Strategy</a> .
 Phase I, which took place from 2017 to 2019, culminated in the&nbsp;
 <a href="https://doi.org/10.1016/j.cell.2019.09.019" rel="noopener noreferrer nofollow" target="_blank">world’s largest genetic databank for multi-ethnic Asian populations</a>.
 Earlier this year in April, Phase II was launched to glean further insights